 Assigned-Amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
 Intent must be expressed by the Board of Directors or their authorized designee.
-The Board of Directors has not appointed an authorized designee.
+The Board of Directors has appointed the Business Manager as their designee.